huggingface/blog/pytorch-ddp-accelerate-transformers.md

     cleanup()
 ```

-The optimizer needs to be declared based on the model *on the specific device* for all of the gradients to properly be calculated.
+The optimizer needs to be declared based on the model *on the specific device* (so `ddp_model` and not `model`) for all of the gradients to properly be calculated.

-Lastly, to run the script PyTorch has a convient `torchrun` command line module that can help.
+Lastly, to run the script PyTorch has a convenient `torchrun` command line module that can help.
 Just pass in the number of nodes it should use as well as the script to run and you are set:

 ```bash
 torchrun --nproc_per_nodes=2 --nnodes=1 example_script.py